openstack/magnum/install-guide/source/launch-instance.rst

       | dns_nameserver        | 8.8.8.8                              |
       +-----------------------+--------------------------------------+

 #.
-Create a cluster with one node and one master with the following command:
+Create a cluster with one node and one master using ``mykey`` as the
+   keypair, using the following command:

    .. code-block:: console

       $ magnum cluster-create swarm-cluster \
                               --cluster-template swarm-cluster-template \
                               --master-count 1 \
-                              --node-count 1
+                              --node-count 1 \
+                              --keypair mykey
       Request to create cluster 2582f192-480e-4329-ac05-32a8e5b1166b has been accepted.

    Your cluster is now being created.
 Creation time depends on your